tmiyamon/acts-as-taggable-array-on/README.md

 # Find a user without any of the tags
 User.without_any_tags("awesome, slick")
 User.without_any_tags(["awesome", "slick"])

+# Find users with tags that match a regular expression
+User.with_tags_like('^awe')

+# Find users with tags that match a value where the tag is treated as a prefix
+User.with_tags_prefix('awesomeness')

 # Chain with the other scopes
 User.with_any_tags("awesome").without_any_tags("slick").by_join_date.paginate(:page => params[:page], :per_page => 20)